K3-V Extended

 Me encanta como suena pero no tendrán una vercion para 32

 Agreed.
 Programming synths belongs more to the sound design domain than the music one, synths are complex machines and a lot of musicians aren't ready to put their mind into technical stuff when they should be creating music.
-Presets are great for inspiration and to get to understand synth parameters. (god is that "calling yourself a musician" argument such a terrible one)
+Presets are great for inspiration and to get to understand synth parameters.

 (4 / 5)